fmaste/Haskell/nix/Internals.md

 ##### Default root channel

-***I did not find an specific mentions in the documentation, but this installed channel even thou it appears to be for the root user only, it is used by non-root users until the users add channels and overrides it!***
+***I did not find an specific mentions in the documentation, but this pre-installed channel even thou it appears to be for the root user only, it is used by non-root users until the users add channels and overrides it!***

 The default/pre-installed channel is usually named ```nixpkgs```, this is because channels are added with an alias.
 You are going to see this alias a lot